 People realise that accomplishing change successfully is difficult.
-In the academic literature, opinions vary, but there is a widely held and credible consensus that many change programs do not achieve their stated aims.
-Some authors would contend that up to 70% of change programs don’t achieve what they set out to achieve.
+In the academic literature, opinions vary, but there is a widely held and credible consensus that many change programmes do not achieve their stated aims.
+Some authors would contend that up to 70% of change programmes don’t achieve what they set out to achieve.

 The pace of change doesn’t seem to be slowing down later, it’s almost like the ‘Moores law’ for organisations.
 In 1965, Gordon Moore predicted that the number of transistors in a dense integrated circuit would double approximately every two years for the next ten years – people thought he was completely off the mark, but this predication has largely held.

 I think the same is true of change in our organisations – the ‘rise of the robot’ is all over the news at the moment and how many jobs will be taken over by automation in the next decade.
 It is difficult to assess how accurate some of these reports are but the one thing it almost certainly means is that the pace of change for organisations won’t slow down anytime soon.

 Change can undermine or even remove what Laszlo Bock (former SVP of People Operations at Google) would regard as one of the foundation elements of a high performing team – psychological safety.
 If people are constantly in a state of higher nervous energy because of change and uncertainty, then it will lead those people to potentially pay a higher price for this, be it higher turnover, quicker burnout or just a lack of application and motivation generally.

 Change is a tough thing to manage well and requires a lot of insight, intelligence, the ability to learn and take feedback, the capacity to deal with fear and nervousness and to lead people through all of this.
 The people best placed to assess these elements in your organisation are your line and middle managers – if they are close to their people – they’ll be able to tell you exactly what’s going on.